My First Railway Journey. Part I

 Having been sent away from Berlin I did not know what to expect.
 Life outside my home was a big, unknown territory.

 My life had consisted more or less of family life.
 It was not, what some would classify a happy one.
 When my mother was especially exasperated with me and my antics, she threatened that she would send me to a home for maladjusted children.
 I wondered whether this was what she had done by sending me so far away –

 What I experienced in Friedland happened seventy years ago.
 Some things I have probably forgotten; some other memories are hazy, while for a great part I have vivid memories.

 Later, during the afternoon, back at the home two big Silesian boys, made their move.
-When I say, big, then I mean for an eight year old fourteen year old boys are practically grown-ups.
+When I say, big, then I mean for an eight-year-old boy fourteen-year-old boys are practically grown-ups.
 Somehow they had become aware that I had fifty Pfennig coins that my mother had given me at the train station.
 I probably played with the coins in all innocence and wondered how, and what for, I could spend them on.

-In the evening of the first day one of the carers came up to me and told me it was time to write a card to my mother and letting her know how I was.
+On the evening of the first day, one of the carers came up to me and told me it was time to write a card to my mother and let her know how I was.
 I was sitting in front of the card and did not know what to write.
 I was not happy and did not want to tell my mother how sad and miserable I felt.
 When the carer noticed my inactivity she came up and started to dictate what I had to write down.
 She said,” Write, ‘Dear Mutti, I have arrived here and I’m very well!’ “.
-When I heard this tears welled up, because I never called my mother, Mutti.
+When I heard this tears welled up because I never called my mother, Mutti.
 She would know straight away, the card was a fake.
 I always called her “Mama”.

 The first night I was a bit fearful of the dead boy.
 The weekend was ahead of us.
 It was the last weekend of the Christmas Holidays.
 On Monday school would start.